cek333/Reading_List/README.md

 # Reading_List
 This application allows users to search for and save books of interest.
 The Google Books API is used to get books matching the user's query.
-This is a full-stack MERN application i.e. it has been built using MongoDB/Mongoose, Express, React and Node.
+This is a full-stack MERN application i.e. it has been built using MongoDB/Mongoose, Express, React, Redux and Node.
 The application is deployed to Heroku.
 The MongoDB Database is hosted on MongoDB Atlas.

 # Usage
 Use the links in the navigation bar to switch between the Search and Saved pages.